ItisINien/TM10011_ML_Project/README.md

 Dataset: Worcliver (186 patients, 493 features)

 **Code**
 Code can be found in final.py.
+This runs the code from the other .py's.
+Then Random Forest optimisation based code takes very long to run.

 **Notes**